Food concerns mount in Vanuatu after monster cyclone

 There were reports of five deaths in and around the main town of Tanna.

-"They live off their garden, and it will take months to recover to grow enough food," Butler told Reuters.

-Butler visited the neighboring island of Futuna on Wednesday and said it appeared to have escaped significant damage.

-Near Port Vila, shopkeeper Diana Varu, 40, survived by running from house to house as winds tore the roofs off, finally sheltering with her two children and 16 others in a neighbor's home.
+Near the capital Port Vila, shopkeeper Diana Varu, 40, survived by running from house to house as winds tore the roofs off, finally sheltering with her two children and 16 others in a neighbour's home.

 "I've never seen a storm like that.
 My nine-year old boy Sam panicked and cried," she said.